 So all the steps to change the monetization of the project should be taken in the way to increase both ARPU and ARPPU.
-In online games for these purposes the introduction of the new attractive content gets the most: more players begin to pay, and those who paid before start paying more to buy more attractive weapons.
-As a result, both the percentage of paying users and the average amount of payments increases for the period.
-In other words, Paying Share, ARPU, ARPPU grows.
+In online games introduction of new appealing content works for these purposes best: more players begin to pay, and those who paid before start paying more to buy more powerful weapons.
+As a result, both the percentage of paying users and the average amount of payments increase for the period.
+In other words, paying share, ARPU, ARPPU grow.

-Also we should mention the Average Check metric, which is calculated as Gross divided by the number of payments Transactions.
-It is very similar to the ARPPU metric, however ARPPU, unlike Average Check, ignores the repeated payments from the same paying user.
-If we assume that each paying user paid only once for the period, Average Check will be equal to ARPPU.
+Also we should mention the average check metric, which is calculated as gross divided by the number of payments (transactions).
+It is very similar to the ARPPU metric, however ARPPU, unlike average check, ignores the recurring payments from the same paying user.
+If we assume that each paying user paid only once for the period, the average check will equal to ARPPU.

-Finally, the last (but not the least) is the Lifetime Value (LTV) indicator.
-It shows how much money is spend by the average user at all time of the application usage.
-There are lots of articles written about LTV, it is truly one of the most important indicators of the effectiveness of the application, it combines both the duration of user activity and his payments.
+Finally, the last (but not least) is the Lifetime Value (LTV) indicator.
+It shows the amount of money spend by the average user over the entire petiod of application usage.
+There are lots of articles written about LTV, it is truly one of the most important indicators of the effectiveness of the application, it combines both the duration of user activity and their payments.

-Lifetime Value is useful to determine the price of user acquisition.
-The rule is simple: Lifetime Value must be greater than the price of user acquisition, otherwise the business is not effective.
+Lifetime value is useful to determine the price of user acquisition.
+The rule is simple: the lifetime value must be greater than the price of user acquisition, otherwise the business is not effective.

-To maximize the LTV, understand that Lifetime Value is both Lifetime and Value (in this case, ARPU).
-In other words, the longer the user is with you and the higher the average income from him is, the higher the LTV.
-The project must be liked by the user, then the lifetime, ARPU and after them LTV increases.
+To maximize LTV, understand that lifetime value is both lifetime and value (in this case, ARPU).
+In other words, the longer the user is with you and the higher the average income from them is, the higher the LTV.
+The project must be liked by the user, then the lifetime, ARPU and after them LTV will increase.

 Monitor the changes of this indicator to understand the reasons, identify the factors that maximize LTV, and plan all the changes to your project based on this.